aparo/pyes/docs/guide/reference/api/admin-indices-templates.rst

     curl -XGET localhost:9200/_template/template_1

-To get list of all index templates you can use :ref:`Cluster State <es-guide-cluster-state>`  API and check for the metadata/templates section of the response.
+To get list of all index templates you can use :ref:`Cluster State <es-guide-reference-api-admin-cluster-state>`  API and check for the metadata/templates section of the response.

 Multiple Template Matching